anuragkumarak95/wordnet/README.md

     '''
     ```

-1. To retrive a Word `Network`, use :
+1. To retrieve a Word `Network`, use :

     ```python
     from wordnet import retrieve_net